NZAA - Auckland

 Departure

-In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue the Mangere Bridge
+In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue the Ambury

 If a departing VFR aircraft requests to climb into controlled airspace, this shall be coordinated with Approach.
 The Tower Controller may amend the clearance as they see fit while the aircraft is in their Control Zone, however must be coordinated with Approach if the ammendment changes their Control Area entry point.